JamisonThorne/piotroski_score/README.md

 # piotroski_score

-I have not tested to program on any OS except Linux Ubuntu
+I have not tested this program on any OS except Linux Ubuntu

 Here are some helpful steps to get you started for running this program: